dwhiffing/fury/content/nato/us/air/body.md

 history.
 Tensions rapidly ramped up as the Soviet Union exerted pressure on Poland and Germany with the apparent goal of minimalizing NATO’s and ultimately the United States’ influence on Europe.
-As a reaction to these developments the US Government embarked on a program to rejuvenate the Reagan era programs of the 1980’s.
+As a reaction to these developments the US Government embarked on a plan to rejuvenate the Reagan era programs of the 1980’s.
 Three major initiatives were undertaken to stem the decline of combat power within the air force: